redwolf-discord/Redcraft/Updates.md

 - Automatic restarting:
 The server will now auto-restart every 24hr to be sure the server can backup it's files and maintain stability while running.
 A pior warning will be displayed before the server get's automatically restarted.

+- Bug fixing:
+The team is actively fixing bugs when found or reported.
+Anyone who submits a bug report and it's valid will be reported with a item that's limited time.